 Inviting and Serving: In August 1999 the Reverend Frank Fornaro was called as the new rector of St. Paul’s, beginning his full-time ministry in October.
 During Frank’s tenure, parishioners became more actively involved in lay ministry during the Sunday Eucharist, as teachers in the growing church school, as members of the expanded Vestry and as participants in fellowship, Christian education, and mission.
 Significant improvements were made to the church building, and participation in worship was enhanced for many with the addition of a sound system.
 Frank also presided over the Capital Campaign to enlarge and improve our parish hall and add new classrooms, which coincided with the parish’s 50th Anniversary.
 Frank retired on May 23, 2010.

 St. Paul’s Today: Rev. Christopher Wendell was called as St. Paul’s rector in 2011, and began his ministry with us in August.
-We are delighted to welcome Chris and his family to our parish.
+Rev. Rachel Wildman came to St. Paul’s as a seminarian in 2013, later serving as a part-time curate and eventually our assistant rector until 2022.
+Rev. Thea Keith-Lucas has served as priest associate since that time, and the parish welcomes Molly Minnerath, currently a postulant for Holy Orders, as our lay ministry assistant in fall 2023.
 St. Paul’s continues to grow in members, faith, and love.
 We look forward to the blessings and challenges ahead, and we welcome you to our faith community.